This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to stay in Wanaka

-Wanaka Kiwi Holiday Park & Motels – If you’re traveling in a motorhome or after budget accommodation then the Kiwi Motorhome Park is a great choice.
+Wanaka Top 10 Holiday Park – If you’re traveling in a motorhome or after a budget accommodation then the Top 10 Holiday Park is a great choice.
 Good location, facilities, and very affordable.
 Please note, powered sites must be booked directly.

 There are tons of places to stay in Wanaka.
 You can check out all of the available hotels and hostels in Wanaka online.